sravanth-space/ds_project/README.md

 # ds_project

-Detection and Characterization of Quasi-Periodic Oscillations (QPOs) in Neutron Star Light Curves Using Neural Networks
+Detection of Quasi-Periodic Oscillations (QPOs) in Neutron Star Light Curves Using Neural Networks